alvianik/Semi-supervised-Neural-Network-based-Face-Mask-and-Anomaly-Detection-in-Surveillance-Networks/README.md

 Dataset is not provided due to privacy issues of people images used.

 # Reference:
 Saheel, S., Alvi, A., Ani, A.R., Ahmed, T., Uddin, M.F., (2023).
 Semi-supervised, Neural Network-based Approaches to Face Mask and Anomaly Detection in Surveillance Networks.
+Submitted.